 ERM deferrals in most years are not directly passed through to customers and are instead subject to a "dead band," "sharing bands," and a rate adjustment "trigger."8 The symmetrical dead band encompasses variations between base and actual net power costs of up to \$4 million.
 Outside of this dead band, asymmetrical sharing bands allocate portions of the deferral amount to customers and the Company.
 Positive variances (where actual costs are greater than authorized base costs) between \$4 million and \$10 million are shared equally between customers and 10 percent to the Company.
-Negative variances (where actual costs are greater to the Company.
-Negative variances (where actual costs are lower than authorized base costs) between -\$4 million and -\$10 million are allocated 90 percent to Avista, while negative variances larger than -\$10 million are allocated ninety percent to customers and ten percent to the Company.
+Negative variances (where actual costs are solved as a costs) between -\$4 million and -\$10 million are allocated 90 percent to customers and 10 percent to the Company.
+Negative variances (where actual costs are lower than authorized base costs) between -\$4 million and -\$10 million are allocated 75 percent to customers and ten percent to the Company.